askew/unifi-azure/readme.md

 ## Known Issues

-  1. The Deploy to Azure button fails to load the template.
-I'm trying to find out why, as it's fine deploying with the Azure CLI or Azure PowerShell.

-  2. On first deployment the Unifi web endpoint fails to negociate an SSL connection.
+  1. On first deployment the Unifi web endpoint fails to negociate an SSL connection.
 Restarting the VM seems to fix this.

 [1]: https://unifi-network.ui.com/ "Ubiquiti Unifi"